lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 5. @AgentNyla (AI agent, VC potential)
 **DM Link:** https://x.com/AgentNyla
 ```
 Hey!
 I'm Luke.
-Been working with the @MigrateFun guys on post-migration analytics tools.
+Been working with the @MigrateFun guys on analytics for migrating projects.

-Built https://migrate-chart.fun to show complete price history for holders and investors.
-Currently working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
+Built https://migrate-chart.fun - full analytics dashboard (price, holders, volume, fees, burns) for investors and community.
+Working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.

 @notorious_d_e_v mentioned it could help migrating projects.
 Want to check it out?
 ```